50 Fun Halloween Ideas to Do With Your Kids: with tons of at-home Halloween activities you’ll all love + a free printable!

 We made a list of Halloween bucket list items we knew we’d all love to do, and had our brilliant designer create a FREE printable Halloween Activities bingo to help families everywhere find a lot of Halloween fun!

-Keeping it Festive And Celebrating Halloween All October
+Keeping it Festive And Celebrating Halloween All of October

 A Halloween activity a day keeps the…fun to stay?
 But really, why not make something small and fun happen every day?